-At the most basic level, an employee may be eligible for unemployment if he or she were fired by an employer.
+At the most basic level, an employee may be eligible for unemployment if he or she was fired.
 Generally speaking, if an employee quits, the employee is not eligible.
 However, there are exceptions.
 Other situations in which an employee may be eligible include a temporary layoff, an unpaid suspension, or a reduction in hours of work.

-There are some key points to remember when filing for unemployment, or during a fact-finding interview with a Claims Specialist from the Department of Workforce Development (DWD), some of which are commonsense, but some of which may not be known:
+There are some key points to remember when dealing with an unemployment compensation claim, some of which are commonsense, but some of which may not be known:

 - Be concise.
 Answer the questions that are asked.
-Do not use each question as an opportunity to “tell your story.”
+Do not use each question as an opportunity to provide unnecessary details or pile on.
 If you need to take a moment to formulate a response before doing so to ensure that you fully know the answer, do so.
 When individuals think while they speak, they have a tendency to stray and confuse.

 - Be factual.
-Using subjective adjectives such as “unfair” or unnecessary exaggeration can paint anyone in a bad light and create arguable points where none should otherwise exist.
+Using subjective adjectives or unnecessary exaggeration can paint anyone in a bad light and create arguable points where none should otherwise exist.